India: Nepali man freed from jail after 41 years without trial | DW | 09.04.2021

 By then, local media had covered Timsina's case extensively and the Calcutta High Court judge took up the matter on priority.

-According to the latest data released by India's National Crime Records Bureau last August, around 70% percent of the 478,600 inmates in Indian jails are awaiting trial.
-A significant majority of those people are under-privileged, uneducated, or belong to the so-called lower castes.
+According to the latest data released by India's National Crime Records Bureau last August, about 70% percent of the 478,600 inmates in Indian jails are awaiting trial.
+A significant majority of those people are underprivileged or uneducated or belong to the so-called lower castes.